Mxoa/RL-Lab-2/problem1/readme.md

   - **Action plot**: Optimal action selection across the state space
 - Saves plots to `plots/value_plot.png` and `plots/action_plot.png`

+## Agent Implementations

+### `Agent.py`
+Base agent class that provides the interface for all agents.
+Defines the common methods: `forward()`, `backward()`, `observe()`, and `describe()`.

+### `DQN_Agent.py`
+Deep Q-Network agent implementation.
+This class:
+- Implements the DQN algorithm with experience replay
+- Supports epsilon-greedy exploration policy
+- Includes optional features: Combined Experience Replay (CER) and Dueling Network Architecture
+- Provides methods for saving and loading trained models

+### `Random_Agent.py`
+Random agent implementation used as a baseline.
+Selects actions uniformly at random from the available action space.

+### `Networks.py`
+Neural network architectures used by the DQN agent, including the Dueling Network Architecture implementation.

 ## Supporting Files

 ### `DQN_check_solution.py`